sbergot/wandering-mushroom/content/2020-12-02-player-clusters.md

 tags= ["cyberpunk"]
 +++

-In the two previous posts I have looked at some issues with common cyberpunk settings and worked a bit on a streamlined hacking system.
+In the two previous posts, I have looked at some issues with common cyberpunk settings and worked a bit on a streamlined hacking system.

-Looking at this system I said that there was to competing tracks: the attacker pushing to reach his goal and the target noticing and then locating him.
-Looking at the details I think I can extract a third track: the amount of traces left by the attacker.
+Looking at this system, I said that there was to competing tracks: the attacker pushing to reach his goal and the target noticing and then locating him.
+Looking at the details I think I can extract a third track: the amount of trails left by the attacker.

 While the two first tracks are scoped for the current hacking attempt, this